Skip to main content

 • Prevent and investigate abuse.
 Hashed IP addresses, timestamps, and usage metadata help us detect scraping, bulk-extraction attempts, and other misuse.

 • Debug and improve the Service.
-Aggregated and de-identified query patterns help us find gaps in corpora, fix verification bugs, evaluate accuracy, and build new features.
+Query patterns, uploaded-document artifacts, verifier outputs, and related metadata help us find gaps in corpora, fix verification bugs, evaluate accuracy, and build new features.

 • Communicate with you.
 We may send transactional emails about your account, notices of material changes to these policies, and — if you opt in — product updates.